jhipster/generator-jhipster-react-native/docs/oauth2-oidc.md

 ## OAuth2 OIDC

 **Note:** When running the backend locally for Android, make sure to run `adb reverse tcp:8080 tcp:8080` so the app can communicate with your backend.
-Also run `adb reverse tcp:9080 tcp:9080` to enable connections to Keycloak on localhost.
+Also run `adb reverse tcp:9080 tcp:9080` to enable connections to Keycloak on `localhost`
 ### Native iOS Library Setup

 Cocoapods is the usual choice for setting up the native iOS libraries needed for OAuth2 support.
 If you didn't have Cocoapods installed before generating your app, [install it](https://guides.cocoapods.org/using/getting-started.html), then run `pod install` from the `ios` directory.
 Note that you open the `xcworkspace` file rather than the `xcproject` file when using Cocoapods.